mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

 > **Note**: MathWorks provides templates for only the six most recent releases of MATLAB Web App Server.
 Earlier templates are removed and are no longer supported.
 # Architecture and Resources
-Deploying this reference architecture will create several resources in your resource group.
+Deploying this reference architecture creates several resources in your resource group.

+![Cluster Architecture](/releases/R2024a/images/mwas-ref-arch-azure-architecture-diagram.png?raw=true)

 *Architecture on Azure*

-![Cluster Architecture](/releases/R2024a/images/mwas-ref-arch-azure-architecture-diagram.png?raw=true)

-# Architecture and Resources
-Deploying this reference architecture will create several resources in your resource group.

 ### Resources
 | Resource Name  | Type | Description                                                                                                                                                                                                                                                                                                                        |